fonoster/fonoster/docs/docs/reference/CallManager.md

 <a name="CallManager"></a>

 ## CallManager ⇐ <code>APIClient</code>
-Use Fonoster CallManager, a capability of Fonoster to initiate and monitor automated calls.
+Use Fonoster CallManager, a capability of Fonoster CallManager, to initiate and monitor automated calls.
 Fonoster CallManager requires of a running Fonoster deployment.

 **Kind**: global class